HaMifratz Central railway station

-HaMifratz Central railway station (תחנת הרכבת מרכזית המפרץ, Taḥanat HaRakevet Merkazit HaMifratz) is an Israeli railway passenger station in Haifa, Israel co-located with the Haifa Bay central bus station.
+HaMifratz Central railway station (תחנת הרכבת מרכזית המפרץ, Taḥanat HaRakevet Merkazit HaMifratz, lit.
+[Haifa] Bay Central railway station) is an Israeli railway passenger station in Haifa, Israel co-located with the Haifa Bay central bus station.
 It serves Lev HaMifratz Mall (קניון לב המפרץ, Heart of the Bay Mall), one of Haifa's largest malls, and the surrounding Haifa Bay industrial zone in the northeast of the city.

 Location

 The station is situated on the north–south coastal railway and the Jezreel Valley railway and is located in the southern part of the Haifa-Bay industrial zone.
 The station is one of two railway stations serving this district (the other being Hutzot HaMifratz railway station), although it is much larger in terms of passenger numbers and trains serving it.
 The station is also one of six railway stations within Haifa's municipal borders.

 History

 The station was constructed during the summer of 2001 and officially opened on October 8, 2001.
 It was the first public railway station whose construction was entirely funded by a private enterprise (the adjacent shopping mall).
 A bridge connects the mall's second floor (where a small station structure exists) with the Coastal Railway's platforms on ground level just west of it.
 Until December 2019 the only way for passengers to access the Coastal Railway's platforms was through the mall (although access to the Jezreel Valley railway platform, completed in 2018, was only possible through the nearby bus station building).
 However, in December 2019 access to the railway platforms was also made possible directly from the main building of the Haifa Bay central bus station which is located just west of the mall.
 As such, the entire complex serves as a major public transportation interchange hub serving the region.
 The mall and bus station also have a separate pedestrian bridge completed in 2018 which allows access between them to non-ticketed passengers.

 During the 2006 Lebanon War train service to the station was suspended after a Hezbollah Katyusha rocket hit a train depot in Haifa on July 16, 2006, killing eight Israel Railways workers.
 It was restored 29 days later, on August 14, two days after the ceasefire went into effect.